 Feeder pigs come from a small Poland-China breeder in our county.
 He understands our business model and works hard to produce healthy feeder pigs that grow well.
 The Poland-China breed is known for its hardiness and disease-resistance.
 The fact that the breed is a “heritage breed” known for its high-quality, tasty meat is incorporated into our discussions with customers.
 It is imperative our pigs are fed in an environment with lots of natural light that is well-ventilated.
 All of these factors help decrease disease.

 The commitment to producing all-natural meats, free of added hormones and antibiotics, has attracted a more sophisticated, higher-net-worth buyer.
-These buyers often consider their food purchases as an investment into their well-being and health.
+These buyers often consider their food purchases as an investment in their well-being and health.
 They are willing to spend more for a high-quality, all-natural product.
 While purchasing meat in bulk remains a great value, many folks simply cannot afford the cash outlay when they live paycheck to paycheck.
 By marketing to these higher-than-average earners we know they can afford to buy a quarter of beef or a whole hog at a time.
-While we will certainly sell our meat to anyone, our lengthy customer list is filled with doctors, nurses, engineers, bankers and other professionals.
+While we will certainly sell our farm-raised meats to anyone, our lengthy customer list is filled with doctors, nurses, engineers, bankers, and other professionals.

 A critical factor in establishing and maintaining a market for farm-raised meats is partnering with a respected processor as committed to quality as you are.
 Last year, after taking a single heifer in for processing, the butcher we have utilized for many years called and asked me to stop by his shop.
 The next day he showed me the rib-eye steaks from the heifer.
 The layer of fat around the outside was nearly three times as thick when compared to other cattle from our farm!
 As soon as he saw that extra-thick layer of fat, he questioned if it was, in fact, from our farm.
 After verifying that it was, he called me immediately.